 Different companies are trying to improve their product with the use of various tools.
 Decentralized applications are not an exclusion.
 Consequently, giant corporations, experienced in Blockchain development have proposed their services.

 For example, the recent Walmart blockchain case, a supply chain, designed to improve the overall quality of the products, distributed from all around the world.

 However, giant IT companies are not the only ones, that are trying to gain a foothold in a new market.
 Such blockchain projects like VeChain and Bext360 were created by newcomers, becoming one of the most well-known examples of technology in this field.

-One of the most famous and spread examples of alternative blockchain implementations is smart contracts.
+One of the most famous and spread examples of alternative blockchain implementations is to build smart contracts.
 The main feature of such apps is based on one of the previously mentioned decentralized ledger features.

-Eventually, it is a great idea to use blockchain tech for transferring sensitive data.
-For instance, blockchain integrations can be easily implemented into Healthcare applications or used in other industries, which include working with other personal data, like eCommerce and FinTech.
+Eventually, it is a great idea to use blockchain tech for transferring sensitive data like personal files or medical data via private blockchain networks.
+For instance, blockchain system can be easily implemented into Healthcare applications or used in other industries, which include working with other personal data, like eCommerce and FinTech.

 It is probably the first thing that comes to mind.
-DeepDao is a DeFi application, used to track and monitor the actual situation in the field of decentralized autonomous organizations (DAOs).
+DeepDao is a decentralized finance (DeFi) application, used to track and monitor the actual situation in the field of decentralized autonomous organizations (DAOs).

 Even though we barely touched the blockchain development, Incora’s DeepDao case was a unique combination of multiple technologies and unordinary solutions, where we had to manage big data from APIs.